nojitsi/private-data-tokenizator/README.md

 # tokenizator
-Script tokenizes all private info from the text, so it could be used further.
+Script replaces all text private data, such as named entities, dates, money sums into a tokens.

 # Requirments
 - Python